 - Teams must have already made clear and demonstrable progress in customer discovery and toward proof of concept or prototype stage.

-Selected teams will attend an online induction session to meet the cohort, receive an introduction to the programme, and meet the programme team.
+Selected teams will attend an induction session where they will receive an introduction to the programme, meet the rest of the cohort and the Enterprise Lab programme team.

 Teams will meet with a business coach to assess their level of development.

-Following this session each team will be paired with a mentor for the duration of the programme.
+Following this event, each team will be paired with a mentor for the duration of the programme.
 Teams will have monthly meetings with their mentors to discuss their progress and challenges they’re facing.

 At their monthly mentor meetings, teams will discuss their progress toward monthly goals agreed with the business coach and any challenges they are facing.